crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 You will now be able to test the final two settings here:

-- [ ] The "Timing Waypoint Selection" is what the video scoring will publish it's results to.
+- [ ] The "Timing Waypoint Selection" is where the video scoring will publish its results.
 As mentioned earlier, the video station should be your most accurate station and probably be assigned the "Finish" Waypoint.
-- [ ] The "Timing Hint Waypoint" is a fantastic feature will help you locate crews crossing the line much faster.
+- [ ] The "Timing Hint Waypoint" is a fantastic feature which will help you locate crews crossing the line much faster.
 If another volunteer is using CrewTimer with station "Finish2", select that station from the dropdown.
 You will see later in this manual how beneficial is it (but not required!).

 Your setting will likely look like the below: